As a former director with accreditation experience - I feel it is important to generate tools to support this process.

 When it comes to curriculum standards and guidelines, I have made sure that this curriculum resource system addresses every one.

-You can sit back and relax knowing that this system will support you as you
+You can sit back and relax knowing that this system will support you as you strive for this excellence!

-Here’s how I support NAEYC’s accreditation criterion:
+Heres how I support NAEYCs accreditation criterion:

-A comprehensive curriculum resource for children aged 3 to 6.
+Setting The Stage For Learning A comprehensive curriculum resource for children aged 3 to 6.

 Setting the Stage is committed to providing a developmental program for children.
 In accordance with the National Association for the Education of Young Children (NAEYC), this curriculum resource adheres to the following principles:

-The manual for “Setting the Stage for Learning” stresses the importance of the following principles and their connection in utilizing this curriculum system.
+The manual for Setting the Stage for Learning stresses the importance of the following principles and their connection in utilizing this curriculum system.
 The format of using both guided lessons and independent exploration are clear and facilitate the following:

 · Development and learning occur in and are influenced by multiple social and cultural contexts.